tayloraswift/swift-dom/Sources/HTML/docs.docc/Using protocols.md

 >   The attribute-encoding witness knows nothing about the parent element, so if the parent has
 >   already been assigned a class externally, the witness will **duplicate** the attribute.
 >   Although we use the `class` attribute here as an example, in practice it is a bad idea to
->   use attribute streaming with attributes that are likely to collide with external values.
+>   use attribute streaming with attributes that are likely to conflict with external settings.

 ### Streaming content